How many times have you failed at trying to achieve your goals?

 I have my own theory based on my experience and I present it below.

-How To Achieve Your Goals In 2020 And Beyond
+How To Accomplish Goals In 2021 And Beyond

 I think there are 2 reasons why people quit so quickly when trying to reach their goals.